What is the relationship between amino acids, which make up most of the body, and muscles? Muscles are reduced during exercise!

 3) International Olympic Committee.
 Nutrition for Athletes.2012.

-4) Dietary Reference Intakes for Japanese (2015 Edition)
+4) Dietary Reference Intakes for Japanese (2015 edition)

-The amount of energy used in the body composed of amino acids is 4-10% of the total amount, depending on the condition of the person exercising 5).
-However, if you continue to exercise with low levels of carbohydrates (glycogen) stored in your muscles, more proteins and amino acids are used to produce energy (Figure 3).
-As a result, there is an increase in the byproduct of protein (called urea nitrogen).
-In other words, any protein in your body that you want to maintain will be degraded and used as an energy source.
-Thus, you need to be careful.
+Although it varies depending on the person exercising, it is said that 4 to 10% of the total energy used by the body is produced from amino acids.5)However, if you continue exercising when there is little carbohydrate (glycogen) stored in your muscles, more protein and amino acids will be used to create energy (Figure 3).
+As a result, you will notice that the amount of burnt remains (called urea nitrogen) that are produced after use is increasing.
+In other words, the protein in your body that you want to maintain is being broken down and used as an energy source, so you need to be careful.

 Figure 3